 Press here for further information JOINT ACTION FACT SHEET.

-ADVANTAGE JA -“A comprehensive approach to promote a disability-free Advanced age in Europe: the ADVANTAGE initiative”
+“A comprehensive approach to promote a disability-free advanced age in Europe: the JAHEE initiative”

 Partners work together to summarize the current State of the Art of the different components of frailty and its management, both at a personal and population level and increase knowledge in the field of frailty to build a common understanding on frailty to be used by participating MS.